-- Redirection for bot requests, by country, by referrer
+- Redirection for bot requests, by country, by the referrer

 - Custom rule

-StackPath integrate well with W3 Total Cache and pricing starts from $20 per month for five sites, and they offer 15-days free trial.
+StackPath integrates well with W3 Total Cache, and pricing starts from $20 per month for five sites, and they offer a 15-days free trial.

-NinjaFirewall sits in front of WordPress and leverages powerful filter engine called Sensei.
+NinjaFirewall sits in front of WordPress and leverages a powerful filter engine called Sensei.

-Along with firewall, it also provides event notification, centralized logging, malware scanning and supports multi-site.
+The firewall also provides event notification, centralized logging, malware scanning, and supports multi-site.

-A single domain NinjaFirewall license cost $34.90 per year.
+A single domain NinjaFirewall license costs $34.90 per year.

-Shield is another WordPress security plugin which comes with firewall module inbuilt.
+Shield is another WordPress security plugin that comes with a firewall module inbuilt.

 - Return to home page